 - convert file to an acceptable file type

 Video-editing software may be needed to get the file ready for upload.
 There are a number of free video editing software programs available on the Internet.
 When searching, make sure you find the official manufacturer’s website to download the software.
 See the Video section of the Submission System User Guide for links to video-editing software.
-If your file meets the system requirements and you are still unable to upload, please contact Customer Service for assistance.
+If your file meets the system requirements and you are still unable to upload, please contact Customer Service for assistance before the submission deadline to allow time to resolve the issue.

 Additional video information including tips on lighting and placement of video equipment, importance of recording multiple videos and how to analyze your video recording is available in the PPAT Candidate and Educator Handbook.